percona/everest-doc/docs/install/install_everest_helm_charts.md

             You can override the name of the database namespace by using the `dbNamespace.namespaceOverride` parameter.
 If you prefer to deploy just the core components, set `dbNamespace.enabled=false`

-3. Once the installation is complete, retrieve the `admin` password:
+3. Once the installation is complete, retrieve the `admin` password.

     ```sh
     kubectl get secret everest-accounts -n everest-system -o jsonpath='{.data.users\.yaml}' | base64 --decode  | yq '.admin.passwordHash'
     ```

+    The default username for logging into the Everest UI is `admin`.
+You can set a different default admin password by using the `server.initialAdminPassword` parameter during installation.

+    The default `admin` password is stored in plain text.
+It is highly recommended to update the password using `everestctl` to ensure that the passwords are hashed.

+    To access detailed information on user management, see the [manage users in Percona Everest](../administer/manage_users.md#update-the-password) section.

 4. Access the Everest UI/API using one of the following options for exposing it, as Everest is not exposed with an external IP by default: